 Typically, the Northern Lights season in Iceland ranges from late August to mid April due to their clear skies.
 Although, the best time with higher chances of a night show are during the winter months or more specifically, September to March.
 Additionally, these two months are individually considered as the peaks of the natural phenomenon.

 The night sky of the magical Northern Lights,a spectacular natural phenomenon, in Iceland can be enjoyed in a variety of popular Northern Lights Tours.
 Withe the dark winter sky as canvas, the best tours to witness the Northern lights are by bus, boat, super jeep, snowmobile, and ATV tours.
 When tied with other attractions, the best is the tours with the Reykjavik Secret Lagoon, Golden Circle, and Fontana Geothermal Baths.

-While there are several tour types to view the light show, some Iceland visitors may opt not to.
+While there are several tour types to view the Northern lights, some Iceland visitors may opt not to.
 Though, the Northern lights tour operators, who monitor aurora activity, are knowledgeable with the optimal locations and times.
 On the other hand, their options are looking for them within your area of stay, drive out of the area and search, or take a casual boat cruise with your fingers crossed!

-As the tours for seeing the lights vary in the number of days, location, and experience inclusions, there is a wide range of prices.
-In Iceland, Northern Lights tours range from $58 to $3000.
+As the tours for seeing the Northern lights vary in the number of days, location, and experience inclusions, there is a wide range of prices.
+When you visit Iceland, Northern Lights tours range from $58 to $3000.
 When it comes to viewing the light of Iceland, it is a good idea to know your budget and desired experience.

-Based on the reviews of previous visitors and the local population of Iceland, the best areas for the popular nights of light are the Snæfellsnes Peninsula, Lilja Guest House, Reykjanes Peninsula, Jökulsárlón Glacier Lagoon, and the Seljalandsfoss Waterfall.
+Based on the reviews of previous visitors and the local population of Iceland, the best areas for the popular nights of light, namely the Northern Lights, are the Snæfellsnes Peninsula, Lilja Guest House, Reykjanes Peninsula, Jökulsárlón Glacier Lagoon, and the Seljalandsfoss Waterfall.
 For those on a strict budget, you can find a dark night sky and try your free luck!

 Not to be the bearer of bad news, but there is no guarantee of the popular experience on a tour.
-Though, it is important to note that tour providers often cancel if the weather conditions and forecast do not look optimal.
-However, there are a few things to increase your chances such as tours, a forecast, a specific time of day, and visiting during the season or even better, during the peak months of September and March.
+Though, it is important to note that the Northern lights tour providers often cancel if the weather forecast and conditions and forecast do not look optimal.
+However, there are a few things to increase your chances such as tours, a weather forecast, a specific time of day, and visiting during the season or even better, during the peak months of September and March.

 If the primary reason for your visit to Iceland was to experience the natural phenomenon and did not end up doing so, it's okay!
 Most visitors who face this still leave with a sense of satisfaction and enjoyment.
 Iceland is a beautiful country with plenty to offer -- and, there's always a next time to chase the Northern lights!

 This is where the forecast comes in!
-A clear, dark sky with minimal light pollution increase the chances of a longer show.
+A clear, dark sky with minimal light pollution increase the chances of a longer show of the Northern lights.
 It could last all night long for many hours, although, it could also last for only 10 minutes.
-In terms of tours, it depends on the inclusions, but you should allot at least 4 hours away from your hotel stay.
+In terms of Northern Lights tours, it depends on the inclusions, but you should allot at least 4 hours away from your hotel stay.

 Ultimately, it's best to follow a clothing guide for the viewing.
-It depends on the tour you have chosen, but get packing with walking boots, trousers, woolen socks, hat, waterproof jacket, gloves, and a scarf.
+It depends on the Northern Lights tour you have chosen, but get packing with walking boots, trousers, woolen socks, hat, waterproof jacket, gloves, and a scarf.
 Assuming you will be visiting during or near the winter months, these are your essentials for your travel trip to view the magical Northern Lights.